Liu-group/Ab-Initio-Interaction-Map/README.md

 > Packmol (https://m3g.github.io/packmol/)

+> Python 3 or above

 ## Workflow Description

-### Step 1: Parameter file generation
+### Step 1: Parameter file generation for individual systems

 Prepare a starting coordinates file (pdb or xyz) for the interested molecues that we would like to generate AIIM.
 Use antechamber to create AMBER parameter for the two systems and Solvent.
-Here, we have used an example of BODIPY and TPAB molecules:
+Here, we have used an example of BODIPY (system1) and TPAB (system2) molecules in ACN solvent:

 antechamber -i system1.pdb -fi pdb -o system1.mol2 -fo mol2 -c bcc -s 2